 Programs leading to teacher certification at secondary levels are available in departments of the College of Science in coordination with UTeach Arlington and the College of Education.
-Included among these are secondary certification in Composite Science or Life Science offered in the Departments of Biology and Earth & Environmental Sciences; in Physical Science offered in the Departments of Physics and Chemistry & Biochemistry; in Chemistry offered in the Department of Physics; and in Mathematics offered in the Department of Mathematics.
+Included among these are secondary certification in Composite Science or Life Science offered in the Departments of Biology and Earth & Environmental Sciences; in Physical Science offered in the Departments of Physics and Chemistry & Biochemistry; in Chemistry offered in the Department of Chemistry and Biochemistry; in Physics/Mathematics offered in the Department of Physics; and in Mathematics offered in the Department of Mathematics.
 Descriptions of these programs are provided in each department's section of this catalog.